Privacy policy

 · First name, last name (of all travelers)

-· Address details (for sending invoices and travel documents)
+· Address details (sending of invoice and travel documents)

-· Telephone number of the main traveler/contact person (for short-notice contact in case of changes)
+· Telephone number of the main traveler/contact person (for short-term contact in case of changes)

-· E-mail address (for sending a summary of the booking details)
+· E-mail address (sending summary of booking data)

-· Credit card details when paying with a credit card
+· Credit card details in case of payment by credit card

-· Bank details when paying with SEPA direct debit
+· Bank details in case of payment by SEPA direct debit

-Within the framework of the online reservation you will automatically be forwarded to the online booking system of our carefully chosen cooperation partner TRUST, who carries out the reservation for us.
-They are obligated to comply with to the data protection regulations.
-We send your reservation confirmation to your given e-mail address.
-Furthermore, you receive from us in connection with your reservation and in addition to your reservation confirmation, further e-mails related to your trip with advertising content for our own or similar products.
-You can object to these e-mails at any time without incurring costs other than the transmission costs at the basic rates by sending an e-mail to news@madisonhotel.de.
-After receiving your objection, we will immediately cease e-mail transmissions.
-In case necessary, personal data will be forwarded to companies who are involved in the fulfillment of the contract e.g. financial institutions for the handling of payments.
-The data necessary to fulfill the contract will be deleted six months at the latest after the termination of the contract and only made available for further inquiries.
-The data will not be deleted should debts and claims still be open after the termination of the contract.
-In the case of legal retention periods we will archive the concerned data for the length of these periods.
+As part of the online reservation, you will automatically be forwarded to the online booking system of our carefully selected cooperation partner HotelNetSolutions GmbH, who makes the reservation for us.
+This partner is obliged to comply with data protection regulations.
+We will send you your booking confirmation to the email address you provided.
+In addition to the booking confirmation, you will also receive other emails from us in connection with your booking that are tailored to your trip and contain advertising content for our own, similar products.
+You can object to this mailing at any time by sending an email to news@madisonhotel.de without incurring any costs other than the transmission costs according to the basic rates.
+After receiving your objection, we will stop sending emails immediately.
+If necessary, personal data will be passed on to the companies involved in processing this contract, e.g. credit institutions for payment processing.
+The data required to fulfill the contract will be deleted no later than six months after the contract has ended and will only be kept for any queries.
+The data will not be deleted if there are still outstanding claims after the contract has ended and are to be collected.
+If statutory retention periods exist, the data concerned will be archived for the duration of these periods.

-In the event you apply for one of the jobs we have advertised for, we fundamentally only store the data needed to process your application at MADISON Hotel GmbH.
-These are salutation, first name, last name, application documents and to contact you, e-mail or telephone number.
-Providing your telephone number and e-mail address is, however, voluntary.
-There are no negative consequences when not providing these data.
-However, not providing a telephone number can impede the communication for a telephone interview.
-Your person personal information and data will be collected and stored with upmost care and integrity and used only for their intended purpose.
-The regulations of the EU General Data Protection Regulation will be complied with.
+If you apply online for the jobs we advertise, we will only collect the data that is required to process your application at MADISON Hotel GmbH.
+This includes title, first name, last name, application documents and, for contact purposes, email or telephone number.
+However, providing your telephone number and email address is voluntary.
+There are no negative consequences for not providing this data.
+However, not providing a telephone number for a telephone interview can make communication more difficult.

 4. Google Maps